Diversity and inclusion

 Gender equality

-We value the diversity of our workforce.
+We value the diversity of our students and workforce.
 Everyone deserves to feel safe, respected, valued and treated as an equal in their place of study and work.

 Inclusive Access to Education

-Explore the initiatives and programs in place to ensure that anyone who has the desire, can join RMIT.
+Explore the initiatives and programs in place to ensure that anyone who has the desire, can study at RMIT.

-We are proud to empower the staff and students within our community who identify as LGBTIQA+.
+We are proud to empower the staff and students within our community who identify as Lesbian, Gay, Bisexual, Transgender, Intersex, Queer or Questioning, Asexual and more (LGBTIQA+).

-We promote cultural inclusion across the University, explore the ways we look to improve the experience of staff and students from diverse backgrounds.
+We promote cultural inclusion across RMIT.
+Explore the ways we look to improve the experience of students and staff from diverse backgrounds.

 Eliminating sexual harm and fostering respect